SammyGIS/Mappa-Creating-a-Master-Property-List-for-London/ReadMe.md

 pip install requirement.txt
 ```

-3. Make sure you have the Chrome WebDriver (chromedriver.exe) placed in the specified location.
+3. Make sure you have the Chrome WebDriver (chromedriver.exe) placed in the specified location or just .

 4. Update the start and end page numbers in the `if __name__ == "__main__":` section according to your requirements.